TheKing349/etherwake-website/README.md

    ```
 3. **Set Up the Environment**
     - Create a `.env` file in the root directory.
-    - Copy the contents of the [.env](./.env) template file and modify as needed.
+    - Copy the contents of the [.env.template](./.env.template) file and modify as needed.

 4. **Add SSL Certificates (Optional)**
     - If you **have SSL certificates**, place `server.key` and `server.crt` in: